richsalz/draft-use-tls13/draft-ietf-uta-require-tls13.md

 # Implications for post-quantum cryptography

 Cryptographically-relevant
-quantum computers, once available, will have a huge impact on TLS traffic.
+quantum computers [PQC], once available, will have a huge impact on TLS traffic.
-In 2016, the US National Institute of Standards and Technology (NIST) started a multi-year effort to standardize algorithms that will be "safe" once quantum computers are feasible {{PQC}}.
-The first IETF discussions happened around the same time {{CFRGSLIDES}}.

-In 2024 NIST released standards for {{ML-KEM}}, {{ML-DSA}}, and {{SLH-DSA}}.
-While industry was waiting for NIST to finish standardization, the IETF has had several efforts underway.
-A working group was formed in early 2023 to work on operational and transitional uses of PQC in IETF protocols,
-{{PQUIPWG}}.
-Several other working groups, including LAMPS {{LAMPSWG}}, TLS {{TLSWG}}, and IPSECME {{IPSECMEWG}}, are working on drafts to support hybrid algorithms and identifiers, for use during a transition from classic to a post-quantum world.

 For TLS it is important to note that the focus of these efforts is TLS 1.3 or later, and that TLS 1.2 will not be supported (see {{TLS12FROZEN}}).